Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Introduction

 \section{Introduction}

-The fingerprint recognition system has become one of the most widely used biometric systems for person authentication and recognition tasks.
-To improve fingerprint recognition performances, researchers have developed lots of fingerprint algorithms in various aspects of fingerprints \cite{2009handbook}.
-Among them, contactless fingerprint recognition has gained a lot of attention in recent studies \cite{kumar2018contactless}.

-Compared with traditional contact-based fingerprint, which relies on pressing finger skin against sensors to gather fingerprint images, contactless fingerprint provides a touchless approach to acquiring fingerprint images through a specific imaging system \cite{parziale2008touchless}.
+Compared with traditional contact-based fingerprint, which relies on pressing finger skin against sensors to gather fingerprint images, contactless fingerprint provides a touchless approach to acquiring fingerprint images.
 Since the collection process is touch-free, the gathered fingerprints are of no skin distortion, which is a crucial problem in contact-based fingerprint matching \cite{bazen2003matching}.
-The collection process is more hygienic and convenient, and can even be done with mobile phone cameras \cite{stein2012fingerphoto}\cite{sankaran2015smartphone}.
+The collection process is more hygienic and convenient and can even be done with mobile phone cameras \cite{stein2012fingerphoto}\cite{sankaran2015smartphone}.

 Despite these advantages, contactless fingerprint recognition still meets challenges on modality differences with contact-based fingerprints \cite{tan2021minu}.
-The contactless fingerprint image is acquired by a camera-like imaging system \cite{lee2006study}\cite{parziale2006surround} in 3D space, which differs from the traditional contact-based 2D sensors.
-The gathered contactless fingerprint is theoretically a projection from a live 3D finger to a 2D plane image.
+The contactless fingerprint image is acquired by a camera-like imaging system \cite{lee2006study}\cite{parziale2006surround} in 3D space, which differs from traditional contact-based 2D sensors.
 The finger surface curvature is incorporated into the imaging result, which leads to evident perspective distortion on contactless fingerprints \cite{labati2013contactless}\cite{tan2020towards}.
-The distortion causes changes in ridge orientation, period, and minutiae location, thus degrading recognition performances \cite{jain1997line}.
+The distortion causes changes in orientation, period, and minutiae location, thus degrading recognition performances \cite{jain1997line}.

 To overcome perspective distortion and accurately match contactless fingerprints, researchers have proposed methods to deal with this issue.
 A significant approach is to treat perspective distortion similar to elastic skin distortion \cite{si2015detection} in contact-based 2D fingerprints.
 A transformation network \cite{lin2018matching}\cite{Dabouei2019}\cite{grosz2022contact}\cite{dong2023syn} is trained to fit the distortion, thus rectifying the fingerprint to the undistorted level.
 This approach is generally used in contactless-to-contact (CL2C) matching, since it treats a contactless fingerprint as a distorted 2D fingerprint, similar to a contact-based 2D fingerprint.